Towards Effective Long Video Understanding of Multimodal Large Language Models via One-shot Clip Retrieval: Method

 One special property of \ours is to unify video chunking and instruction-aware clip retrieval into a single process.
 The main intuition is that the cross-modal similarities computed by the VL embedding model can not only be used for cross-modal retrieval, but also reflect the query-related semantic changes in video content.
 In this case, we can exploit this property to avoid redundant computations.

-\textbf{Query-guided Video Chunking.} To approach the above targets, we propose a novel query-guided chunking algorithm as illustrated in Fig.~\ref{fig:overview}-b.
+\textbf{Query-guided Video Chunking.} To achieve the above targets, we propose a novel query-guided chunking algorithm as illustrated in Fig.~\ref{fig:overview}-b.
 Compared with existing scene-based chunking methods~\cite{abs-2409-01071}, this query-guided solution can help to capture clips that involve content changes related to the instruction, \emph{e.g.}, the questions may cover multiple scene transitions.

-Specifically, given a video $V$, we sample $t$ frames at a shorter interval to densely represent the video~\footnote{This sampling is much more frequent than the existing uniform sampling for video-MLLMs, and not all sampled frames will be fed to MLLMs.}, and then compute their cross-modal similarities via the VL embedding model, $S=\{s_1, s_2, ..., s_t\}$.
+Specifically, given a video $V$, we sample $t$ frames at a shorter interval to densely represent the video, and then compute their cross-modal similarities via the VL embedding model, $S=\{s_1, s_2, ..., s_t\}$.
 Here, $s_i$ is obtained by

 where $cos(\cdot)$ denotes the cosine similarity, $f_q$ and $f_I^i$ are the query and image features, respectively.

 Afterwards, we calculate the peak score~\cite{Hearst97} for each frame $g_i$ and select the frames with highest values as the cluster centers $C$ for the following video chunking: